avaneev/biteopt/README.md

 12. Solution generator that estimates population's standard deviation using better and worse solutions, and then generates a solution using Gaussian sampling around centroid.

+13. Solution generator that applies Differential Evolution in real parameter value space, in a randomized fashion: each parameter value receives a DE operation value of a randomly-chosen parameter.

 ## SMA-ES ##